brightcove/player-url/README.md

 ### Browserify/CommonJS

-When using with Browserify, install brightcove-player-url via npm and `require` the plugin as you would any other module.
+When using with Browserify, install `@brightcove/player-url` via npm and `require` the plugin as you would any other module.

 ```js
 var brightcovePlayerUrl = require('@brightcove/player-url');